Welcome to Squadron Officer School (SOS)

 Training Reports (AF Form 475)

-In accordance with AFI 36-2406, the Squadron Officer College (SOC) will forward the original AF Form 475, Education/Training Report (TR), to HQ Air Force Personnel Center for filing into the Master Personnel Record Group (MPerRGp) within 60 calendar days after completion of Squadron Officer School or Air and Space Basic Course.
+In accordance with AFI 36-2406, the Squadron Officer College (SOC) will forward the original AF Form 475, Education/Training Report (TR), to HQ Air Force Personnel Center for filing into the Master Personnel Record Group (MPerRGp) within 60 calendar days after completion of Squadron Officer School.
 SOC does not keep a copy of the Training Report.

 For missing Training Reports, contact the agency below: